Exclusive use Groups

 What’s in my banda?

 Each banda at Nile Safari Lodge includes a spacious seating area, en suite bathroom and large terrace to maximise those amazing views over the Nile.
 All our bandas cover approximately 113 square metres for the Deluxe and exclusive banda, and for the Family banda covers approximately 230 square metres.
 All rooms are equipped with a hairdryer, torches, bathrobes, slippers and water bottles.
-Power sockets in Uganda use the British standard 3-pin arrangement so guests visiting from other parts of the world will need an adapter which we will provide in your room.
+Power sockets in Uganda use the British standard 3-pin arrangement so guests visiting from other parts of the world will be provided with universal sockets in your room.
 Please note that we operate under solar energy.

 How about cash?
 What’s the currency?